 Key Performance Indicators (KPIs) and Why They're Important

-A key performance indicator is a quantifiable measure a company uses to determine how well it meets the set operational and strategic goals.
+A key performance indicator is a quantifiable measure a company uses to determine how well it meets it's operational and strategic goals.
 This means that different businesses have different KPIs depending on their respective performance criteria or priorities.
 That said, the indicators usually follow industry-wide standards.

-Characteristics of KPIs
+3 Characteristics of KPIs

 Examples of Key Performance Indicators

 An organization’s KPI is not the same as its goal.
 For example, a school may set a goal that all of its students pass a course, but use its failure rate as a KPI to determine its position.
 And, a business may use the percentage of income it receives from the returning customers as its KPI.

 Other examples of KPIs for businesses include:

 - The status of existing customers

 - New customers they acquired

 - Segmenting customers by profitability or demographics